 Compliance is critical when selecting windows and doors for a build, renovation or retrofit.

-Get it wrong and you could have a property on your hands that is deemed unsafe for occupants.
+Get it wrong and you could have a property on your hands that is deemed unsafe and unsuitable for occupants.

 That’s not going to make anyone happy.

 Depending on where you are within Australia, different standards may apply to your build or renovation.
 So, it’s a good idea to know the key areas of compliance that you need to ask about to make sure that your build is ticking all the boxes.

 Compliance Areas to Consider Include:

 All states have at least some requirements relating to barriers around swimming pools.
 This can do with minimum height, strength, and non-climbable zone requirements, as well as layouts that limit entry to pool areas.